WajihaAd/WajihaAd/README.md

 - **Python KBC Game**: Developed a Python-based version of the popular game show "Kaun Banega Crorepati".
 - **C Quiz Game**: Created an interactive quiz game using the C programming language, testing players' knowledge on various topics.
+- **Bike Sales Analysis Project** : Analyzed bike sales data to identify trends and make recommendations for improving sales.
+- **Sales Analysis Project** : Conducted sales analysis to optimize pricing strategies and increase revenue.
+- **Zomato Dataset Analysis** : Project: Explored Zomato dataset to understand restaurant trends and customer preferences.

+## GitHub Repositories
+I have 22 repositories in Python, covering a wide range of topics and projects.
+Feel free to explore them and contribute if you're interested!

 ## Current Focus